Have you set your freelance copywriting rates yet? One of the most daunting tasks for the new freelance copywriter has to be setting their prices.

 There may be people out there charging top dollar but it is unlikely you can command the same rates if you are just starting your business.

 So how do you know what the magic number is?

 This will take a bit of business sense and research, combined with an honest evaluation of your skills to determine fair pricing.

-Comparative assessment of other 2021 copywriter rates
+Comparing other freelance copywriter rates